 Don’t: Complain about alternative menus.

 Many restaurants have altered the traditional hard-copy menu format to help keep these high-touch objects away from staff and guests.
-Many are using QR codes, which can be scanned with your phone’s camera, to present a digital menu on your phone.
+Many are using QR codes, which can be easily scanned with your phone’s camera, to present a digital menu at your fingertips.
 Many are using more easily-recycled menus printed on computer paper, rather than something more permanent.
-Be flexible and willing to adapt to these changes: the restaurant’s end goal is to make sure each customer enjoys their meal, their experience, comes in happy and leaves happy.
+Be flexible and willing to adapt to these changes.
+The restaurant’s end goal is to make sure each customer is safe and enjoys their meal and their experience.

 Do: Tip your server well.